Karunaratne Half-ton Keeps Sri Lanka In Control Against Bangladesh - UrduPoint

 Taijul was out off Rajitha after nicking the ball behind the stumps to wicketkeeper Kusal Mendis.

-Rajitha also removed the last recognised batsman Mehidy Hasan for 11, leaving the bottom order to cut the deficit as much as possible.
+Rajitha also removed the last recognised batsman Mehidy Hasan for 11 but Khaled Ahmed and Shoriful Islam managed a 40-run partnership to close out the innings.

+"We are obviously disappointed not to have batted for more than 51 overs," Bangladesh batting coach David Hemp told reporters.

+"It is a little bit frustrating but it is what it is...
+If we can get early wickets tomorrow morning, we could be looking at a 250 chase."

 Sri Lanka made 280 runs in their first innings on the first day thanks to centuries from de Silva and Kamindu Mendis, who both scored 102.